-The qualification of the Rule 15a-6 is a familiar topic.
-It has been around since the Internal Revenue Service was created.
+What is Rule 15a-6 and how does it apply to me? has been around since the Internal Revenue Service was created.
 It is one of the most debated tax issues of the year.
 Some believe it should be removed, while others think it is a great rule and a necessary part of the tax code.

 There are two major issues to consider with regard to the qualified solicitation.
 The first is whether an American citizen may engage in trading with a non-resident alien in order to attain a business advantage.
 The second is whether a non-resident alien can engage in the same trade in order to obtain a business benefit.
 In both cases, there are three major problems with the rules.
 They must be addressed for the purposes of revenue and for the protection of the United States economy.

-One frequently asked question is whether the rule 15a-6 permits a broker-dealer to register and carry on business without being registered as an offering agent.
+One frequently asked question is whether rule 15a-6 permits a broker-dealer to register and carry on business without being registered as an offering agent.
 Answer: Yes.
 Registration is required only if the broker-dealer is doing business in the United States.
 Otherwise, it is not required.
-In addition, broker dealers and their clients are rarely asked questions regarding whether they are registered brokers.
+In addition, broker-dealers and their clients are rarely asked questions regarding whether they are registered brokers.